Author |

 My post was not concerning your joys of Hitchhiker's GTTG.

-_________________ Aw crap I think I lost a contact.
+Aw crap I think I lost a contact.
 BRB, gotta put my eyes back in.

 Back to top